Cloud Security Office Hours Banner

 brew install stratus-red-team # or grab a binary from the releases page

-# detonate a few - each creates its own prerequisites, performs the technique,
+# detonate a few - each command spins up its own prerequisites, performs the technique,

-stratus cleanup --all # ALWAYS run this - it removes what it created
+stratus cleanup --all # ALWAYS run this - it deletes the instances/roles each technique created (they're billable)

 Stratus Red Team is purpose-built to test detections: each technique maps to a MITRE ATT&CK ID and produces the exact telemetry a real attacker would.
 You are generating a labeled dataset of malicious activity in your own account.